 Check Apple M1 Compatibility for your macOS Apps

 The reports suggest that the new Apple M1 chip is so powerful, that in most of the apps, you won’t see any performance difference.
 This big achievement of Apple shouldn’t be taken lightly.

-So, if you are using resource-heavy apps, you might encounter some problems on M1 chips.
-It will be a better idea to check your apps’ compatibility before get your new Apple M1 Mac.
+So, if you are using resource-heavy apps, you might encounter some problems with M1 chips.
+It will be a better idea to check your apps’ compatibility before getting your new Apple M1 Mac.
 Let’s see how you can do this:

-A) Check App Compatibility List Online before Purchasing New Mac
+A) Check the App Compatibility List Online before Purchasing a New Mac

 - Below the app list, you will also see a legend indicating the meaning of the symbols used.